|

 melodramatic story with the characters sometimes overshadowing the plot,

-Further meetings were held to assess the feasibility of a large-scale project.
-According to Leroy Hood,
+providing the makings of a According to Leroy Hood,

 the participants in these meetings were evenly split on whether the Human